ceph/ceph/doc/start/hardware-recommendations.rst

 .. tip:: Running an OSD and a monitor or a metadata server on a single drive is also **NOT** a good idea.

+.. tip:: With spinning disks, the SATA and SAS interface increasingly becomes a bottleneck at larger capacities.
+See also the `Storage Networking Industry Association's Total Cost of Ownership calculator`_.

 Storage drives are subject to limitations on seek time, access time, read and write times, as well as total throughput.
 These physical limitations affect overall system performance--especially during recovery.
 We recommend using a